-This document is not the place to detail Ofcom's and the UK Equality Act 2010's legal framework and requirements for accessible deliverables in television and film, which can be explored via organisations like the Independent Cinema Office, 3PlayMedia, RNIB, RNID and Ofcom.
+This document is not the place to detail federal and state requirements for accessible deliverables in television and film, which can be explored via organisations like the ADA, NAD, DCMP, 3PlayMedia and the Telecommunications Act of 1996.
 Instead, we refer to the making of Crip Camp because it highlights the rich possibilities of creating quality accessibility features for audiences - audio description and captioning (for definitions see page 54 of this document) - as best practice, not just compliance.